m89p067/Scorecard/examples/README.md

 The folder contains a CSV file that could be used to generate an analysis sequence to explore Scorecard library functions.

-The dataset was created artificially, and it is not constituted by computations on biological samples: each column contains fake Fold Change and p-values representing ten experimental conditions, which could be compared to each other.
+The dataset was created artificially, and it is not constituted by computations on biological samples: each column contains fake Fold Change and p-values representing ten bacteria cultured in laboratory and exposed to a certain experimental condition (versus a control or baseline).
+The ten bacteria cultures could be compared to each other.
 Gene IDs are alphanumeric codes built by randomly mixing numbers and letters.

 The column names could be interpeted as post-processed RNA-seq data from bacteria cultured on Petri dishes: